Riley25/Riley25/README.md

 ### Hello :raising_hand_man:

 My name is Riley, and I have Master’s in Financial Engineering from [Stevens Institute of Technology](https://www.stevens.edu/).
-I'm also from Green Bay, Wisconsin.
+I'm from Green Bay, Wisconsin.
 Home of the cheese heads!  :cheese: :football: :snowflake:

 I program in Python, C++ , R and SQL.
 My favorite projects and assignments are: